bitwebs/unichain/README.md

 ## Companion modules

-Hypercore works really well with a series of other modules.
+Unichain works really well with a series of other modules.
 This in a non-exhaustive list of some of those:

-* [Hyperswarm](https://github.com/hyperswarm/hyperswarm) - P2P swarming module that can you share Hypercores over a network.
+* [BitSwarm](https://github.com/bitwebs/bitswarn) - P2P swarming module that can you share Unichains over a network.
-* [Hyperswarm replicator](https://github.com/hyperswarm/replicator) - Wanna share a single Hypercore without any hastle over a network?
+* [BitSwarm replicator](https://github.com/bitwebs/replicator) - Wanna share a single Unichain without any hastle over a network?
-* [Hyperdrive](https://github.com/hypercore-protocol/hyperdrive) - Filesystem abstraction built on Hypercores
+* [BitDrive](https://github.com/bitwebs/bitdrive) - Filesystem abstraction built on Unichain
-* [Hypertrie](https://github.com/hypercore-protocol/hypertrie) - Scalable key/value store built on Hypercores
+* [BitTrie](https://github.com/bitwebs/bittrie) - Scalable key/value store built on Unichain

 ## License